thetazzo/number-classifier/README.md

 * [ ] Test validation on all testing images and count the amout of correct validations

 ---

+* This project was heavily inspired by TSoding's machine learing series and the machine learing framework used in the project is a heavily inspired recreation of TSoding's neural network framework

 # References
 * 3b1b machine learning series: https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=4IbV97Q8pbC5Ildy